allan-tulane/sp24-recitation-05-jJokerjokes/answers.md

 output has shown above.

 While Random Pivot Quicksort does better than Fixed Pivot Quicksort and significantly better than the recursive Selection Sort, it does not surpass TimSort.
-TimSort is a merge sort variant that benefits from pre-sorted patterns in the data with complexity of  $O(n log n)$.
+TimSort is a merge sort variant that benefits from pre-sorted patterns in the data with complexity better than  $O(n log n)$.